ChristianTremblay/BAC0/doc/source/pytest.rst

     pytest_example.py:30: AssertionError
     ===================== 1 failed, 1 passed in 30.71 seconds =====================

-I modified the test here to generate an failure if nvoAI2 is not greater than 1000.
+Note: I modified the test to generate an failure - nvoAI2 cannot exceed 1000.

 Conclusion
 ----------
 Using Pytest_ is a really good way to generate test files that can be reused and modified depending on different use cases.
 It's a good way to run multiple tests at once.
-It will give you a concise report of every failure and tell you if tests succeeded.
+It provides concise reports of every failure and tells you when your tests succeed.

 .. _pytest : http://pytest.org/latest/